Rebecca Taibleson

-Rebecca Liane Taibleson is an American lawyer who served as an Assistant United States Attorney in the Eastern District of Wisconsin.
-She currently serves as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
+Rebecca Liane Taibleson (born 1983) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit since 2025.
+She was previously an assistant United States attorney in the Eastern District of Wisconsin.

 Early life and education

 Taibleson was born Rebecca Liane Krauss in 1983 in Sherbrooke, Quebec, Canada.
-She received a Bachelor of Arts degree magna cum laude from Yale University in 2005.
+She received a Bachelor of Arts, magna cum laude, from Yale University in 2005.
 She completed her first year at Stanford Law School before transferring and receiving a Juris Doctor from Yale Law School in 2010.
-She served as a law clerk for then-judge Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit from 2010 to 2011 and Associate Justice Antonin Scalia from 2011 to 2012.
+She served as a law clerk for Judge Brett Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit from 2010 to 2011, then clerked for Justice Antonin Scalia at the U.S. Supreme Court from 2011 to 2012.

 Career

 Taibleson was an associate at Kirkland & Ellis from 2012 to 2016.
-Since 2016, she has been an Assistant United States Attorney for the Eastern District of Wisconsin, where she is co-Chief of the office's Appellate Division.
+From 2016 to 2025, she was an assistant United States attorney for the Eastern District of Wisconsin, where she was co-chief of the office's Appellate Division.
 She concurrently served as an assistant to the Solicitor General of the United States in the United States Department of Justice from 2019 to 2022 having argued two cases before the Supreme Court: Torres v.
 Madrid and United States v.
 Taylor.

-Nomination to court of appeals
+Federal judicial service

 On August 14, 2025, President Donald Trump announced his intention to nominate Taibleson to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Diane S. Sykes.
 The nomination was transmitted to the United States Senate on September 15, 2025.
 The United States Senate Committee on the Judiciary voted 12–10 to advance her nomination to the full Senate on October 9, 2025.
-On October 23, 2025, the U.S. Senate invoked cloture on her nomination by a 50–45 vote.
+On October 23, 2025, the Senate invoked cloture on her nomination by a 50–45 vote.
 On October 27, 2025, her nomination was confirmed by a 52–46 vote.
 She received her judicial commission on November 3, 2025.

-Personal
+Personal life

 Taibleson married Benjamin Philip Taibleson in July 2011.
 They met while both were separately preparing to climb Mount Everest.
 The couple are Jewish.
 Taibleson is the daughter of attorneys Cynthia Conner-Krauss and Michael I. Krauss, a professor emeritus of law at Antonin Scalia Law School.
 She resides in Fox Point, Wisconsin.